This post looks at how our inner and outer worlds interact and what the implications of this are for meditations

 Practice and Retreats

 Meditating and going on retreat allows us to disconnect from a lot of this interaction.
 This is super useful for getting clarity on what is going on in experience, as well as for rest and recovery.
-It allows our bodies to process the overwhelm that every day life can bring and then focus in on specific parts of experience.
+It allows our bodies to process the backlog of overwhelm that every day life can bring and then focus in on specific parts of experience.

-As soon as we return back into life we will get pulled into the same patterns and habit pathways in our spider’s webs again, unless we can change how we interact with those pathways.
+As soon as we return back into life we will get pulled into the same patterns and habit pathways in our webs again, unless we can change how we interact with those pathways.

 Another example of this is shared inquiry – by practising together and sharing what is happening in this moment in a safe place, we are relearning ways of being with other people.
 We are practicing things like deep listening and opening to more authentic ways of being, that can transform how we show up in our relationships with people.

-We can also choose where to put our attention, for example, by choosing a topic like sharing things we feel grateful for, it will mean that we are more likely to notice this and talk about it with other people outside of a practice setting.
+We can also choose where to put our attention, for example, by focusing on heart states and practicing what this entails, we will have more capacity to do this outside of a practice setting.

 Seeing things from other’s perspectives and connecting with other people’s experience can also help us move forward a lot faster and avoid getting stuck in our same inner patterns.

 Unless your objective with meditation is to completely detach from life and reality, then it makes sense for the setting in which we practice to include some of the ways in which we relate to our selves, our environments and each other.